GregoryTomy/causal-inference/README.md

 The objective is to determine the actual impact of these discount strategies and provide actionable insights for future initiatives.

 ## Result
-Initial analyses of the e-commerce company's discounting strategy indicated a detrimental effect on customer profitability.
-Subsequent refinement through Double/Debiased Machine Learning (DML) methods confirmed these findings, revealing a negative coefficient of 0.25—implying that each dollar increase in discount leads to a $0.25 decrease in profits.
+Initial analyses of the e-commerce company's discounting strategy indicated a negative effect on customer profitability.
+Subsequent refinement through Double/Debiased Machine Learning (DML) method confirmed these findings, revealing a negative coefficient of 0.25 — **implying that each dollar increase in discount leads to a $0.25 decrease in profits**.

 To address this, we employed DML to develop a model capable of estimating the heterogeneity in treatment effects or the Conditional Average Treatment Effect (CATE) across customers.
 This approach enabled us to generate a score that can effectively segment customers based on their predicted responsiveness to discounts.

 ![](images/double_ml_final_rec.png)

-Analysis of the cumulative elasticity curve, derived from sorting customers by their DML-predicted treatment effect, indicates that targeting the top 63% of customers could yield a positive treatment effect.
+Analysis of the cumulative elasticity curve, derived from sorting customers by their DML-predicted treatment effect, indicated that targeting the top 63% of customers could yield a positive treatment effect.
 However, to adopt a more cautious strategy, **we advise that the company offer discounts only to those customers whose treatment effect prediction falls above the 55th percentile**.** This targeted approach is designed to optimize the effectiveness of discounting strategies while safeguarding profit margins.

 ## Techniques